bcspragu/anylist/README.md

 ## What Works

-Authentication, loading list data, and basic (read-only) frontend functionality.
+The basics: Authentication, loading list data, adding/removing/checking/ unchecking items.
+Checked items go to the end.

 ## What Doesn't Work

-Everything else.
+Anything else.
 Specifically:

-- [ ] Adding list items
-- [ ] Removing list items
-- [ ] Moving done items to the end
 - [ ] Any sort of live updating
+- [ ] Any sort of reordering
+- [ ] Categories
+- [ ] Prices
+- [ ] Photos

+With the exception of live updating, I probably won't even attempt to add any other functionality.